EvotecIT/PSWriteColor/Docs/Write-Color.md

 # Write-Color

 ## SYNOPSIS
-Write-Color is a wrapper around Write-Host delivering a lot of additional features for easier color options.
+Write-Color is a wrapper around Write-Host delivering a lot of additional features for easier color options and logging.

 ## SYNTAX